Pahang Uprising: First phase

 After the sack of Kuala Lipis, the general uprising spearheaded by Mat Kilau reached its most dangerous point.
 He also carried out attacks and threatened the gold mines at Raub, in northern Pahang.
 On 21 May 1892, Mat Kilau's stronghold at Budu was attacked and burnt.
 Mat Kilau with 60 men and their women and children escaped and joined forces with Bahaman at Ulu Cheka.
 His activities gained momentum during the month of June 1892, when the skirmishes also reached further south at Bera.

 Upon the outbreak of aggression by Mat Kilau, the British began to suspect Tok Gajah's role in directing the uprising.
-The Resident, JP Roger proposed his arrest, but this was prevented by Sultan Ahmad.
+The Resident, J. P. Roger proposed his arrest, but this was prevented by Sultan Ahmad.
 The ruler promised to bring him to Pekan and then send him to Mecca.
 The suggestion appeared satisfactory to the British, but Sultan Ahmad's plan was to allow Tok Gajah to escape into the Kelantan-Terengganu border via Tembeling, where he was later joined by Mat Kilau.
 Throughout the disturbances, Sultan Ahmad resided in Pulau Tawar from June to August 1892.
 The Sultan was later asked by the British to reside at Pekan, a decision brought about by rumours that he was aiding the rebels with food supplies and ammunition.